Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 Observations

-• For (64 kernels at 10RPS) and (16kernel at 100RPS), Jupyter server starts loosing kernel connections.
+• For (64 kernels at 10RPS) and (16kernel at 100RPS), Jupyter server starts losing kernel connections.

 • For (100kernels at 10RPS) Jupyter server loose all kernel connections.
 Message received throughput falls to 0.
-Zeromq message queues get overloaded
+ZeroMQ message queues get overloaded

 • For (64 kernels at 100RPS) both Zasper and Jupyter server loose all kernel connections.
-At this point, the Jupyter kernels get overwhelmed and zeromq message queues get overloaded.
+At this point, the Jupyter kernels get overwhelmed and ZeroMQ message queues get overloaded.

 Explaining the crash